surya-config/surya-config/README.md

 ### Hola, I'm Surya! 👋

-- 🌱 I’m currently working as Full Stack Developer at Tifin
+- 🌱 I’m currently working as Full Stack Developer at TIFIN Fintech
 - 🔭 I’m currently working on MERN Stack
 - 👯 I’m available to collaborate on any project with JS
 - 💬 Ask me about React JS or any web and mobile app development related stuff